gacpgane/userdetails/user-management-service/README.md

 Please use the 400 - PUT_UPDATE_USER_DETAILS_(Circuit Breaker) to test the circuit breaker drop the user table by accessing h2 db using http://localhost:8080/h2-console DROP TABLE ING_USER ;
-After successful table drop invoke the test. expected result:
+After a successful table drop, please invoke the test.
+Expected result:
 {
     "message": "Thanks for your request, We appologise for the issue, please come back later", "errorCode": "SYS_000",